montoyo/mcef/README.md

 Right now MCEF supports Windows 32 and 64 bits.
 I'll compile JCEF for linux as soon as possible.
 However I can't compile it for Mac.
 If you want to compile the natives for Mac, you can follow the instructions here: https://code.google.com/p/javachromiumembedded/wiki/BranchesAndBuilding
 On checkout, please take the revision 113.

+# For modders
+You just need to copy the net.montoyo.mcef.api package into your project.
+Users will have to download the mod from the MinecraftForum thread.
+To understand how it works, you may look at the net.montoyo.mcef.example package, which contains an example browser.

+# For players
+This is the Github project of MCEF; here you can only read the source code of it.
+Please go to the MinecraftForum thread.